dotansimha/graphql-code-generator/docs/getting-started/schema-field.md

 ## Custom Schema Loader

-If you schema has a different, or complicated way of loading, you can specify a custom loader (with the `loader` field) for your schema, by pointing to a code file that exports a `function` as default, in each schema that your are loading.
+If your schema has a different or complicated way of loading, you can specify a custom loader with the `loader` field.

 ```yml
 schema: